George Iloka: 2017

 Iloka was released by the Bengals on August 19, 2018.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 Three days after his release, he was signed by the Minnesota Vikings.
 The move reunited him with Mike Zimmer, who was the Bengals' defensive coordinator during Iloka's tenure with the Bengals.

 Dallas Cowboys

 On March 23, 2019, Iloka signed a one-year contract with the Dallas Cowboys.
 On August 30, 2019, Iloka was released by the Cowboys.

 Minnesota Vikings (second stint)

-After sitting out the 2019 NFL season, Iloka had a tryout with the Minnesota Vikings on August 21, 2020.
+After sitting out the 2019 NFL season, Iloka had a tryout with the Vikings on August 21, 2020.
 On September 17, 2020, Iloka was signed to the Vikings' practice squad.
 He was elevated to the active roster on September 26 and October 3 for the team's weeks 3 and 4 games against the Tennessee Titans and Houston Texans, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 10, 2020.
-He was placed on injured reserve on October 22.
+He was placed on injured reserve on October 22, 2020.